flashbake/documentation/docs/flashbake-registry.md

 ```
 tezos-client \
-  transfer 0 from <YOUR BAKER ADDRESS> to KT1GJKrZrVBEFARZi1D3YJxVEJm8sR7Eng5w \
+  transfer 0 from <YOUR BAKER ADDRESS> to KT1CWuYkWxZMSq8kA12Kt5NpFGjSRac1Dc4r \
-  --entrypoint 'unregister' \
+  --entrypoint 'unregister'
-  --arg 'Unit'
 ```

-To update your flashbake endpoint address, you must unregister then re-register yourself.
+To update your flashbake endpoint address, you must unregister then re-register.

 ## Multi-sig setup